davetang/learning_bam_file/README.md

     ##      fastq          converts a BAM to a FASTQ
     ##      fasta          converts a BAM to a FASTA
     ##      import         Converts FASTA or FASTQ files to SAM/BAM/CRAM
+    ##      reference      Generates a reference from aligned data
     ##
     ##   -- Statistics
     ##      bedcov         read depth per BED region